DMME-NL/RP2040-DSP-Public/README.md

 - **Form factor:** Designed for Hammond 1950DD enclosure.
 - **Input voltage:** 9–12 V DC.
 - **Expression pedals:** 2 inputs, configurable.

-- **❗NOTE:** Inputs are not attenuated and will clip with high-output pickups.
+❗NOTE: PCM1808 inputs are not attenuated and will clip with high-output pickups.
 The ADC has an input RC filter on-board that can be replaced by a ~100k series resistance to provide ~2x attenuation.

 > **Later versions:**  PCM3060 version are have not yet been fully tested!.
 The concept was proven on a different PCB design without any changes to the software.
-ALthough, I did not test this PCB design specificaly, it should work perfectly fine.
+Although, I did not test this PCB design specificaly, it should work perfectly fine.

 ---